techdocsmith/druid/docs/data-management/update.md

 data.

 :::info
  Druid does not support single-record updates by primary key.
+See [Update data](../tutorials/tutorial-update-data.md) for strategies to update data using time ranges.
 :::

 ## Reindex